SteveMilesQuant/levelUpLearning/README.md

 	* Pick an OS (e.g. Amazon Linux or Ubuntu have free tiers)
 	* Pick an Instance type (t2.micro is a common free tier)
 	* Click on "Create new key pair" and follow the prompts - this will download a *.pem to our PC that we can use to SSH into the instance (check your downloads)
+	* Check the box for "Allow HTTPS traffic from the internet"
 	* Click on "Launch instance" (Note: be sure to stop and terminate the instance when you're done with it - the meter is running!)
-	* Connect to your new instance by clicking on the Connect tab - the first/easiest option may not be available with Ubuntu
+	* Connect to your new instance by clicking on the Connect tab - the first/easiest option may not be available with Ubuntu, so you should instead use ssh
 2. Install dependencies
 	* sudo yum update
 	* sudo yum install -y git docker nginx